ahrefs/ocannl/README.md

 # ocannl

+NOTE TO POTENTIAL CONTRIBUTORS: reach out so I can adjust my work style -- start using branches for refactoring.
+Otherwise you face frustration as the code might be broken.
+Tagged versions of the code are guaranteed to work as well as the given stage of the project permitted.

+NEWS: the upcoming version 0.4.0 has significant design changes around the backend API and synchronization, with Cuda streams exposed as virtual devices.
+Version 0.4.1 will come soon after, with tests for (and small improvements to) mixed precision computation; it will require OCaml 5.2.

 OCANNL is sponsored by [Ahrefs](https://ocaml.org/success-stories/peta-byte-scale-web-crawler)!
 [Visit the Ahrefs website.](https://ahrefs.com/)

 ## OCANNL -- OCaml Compiles Algorithms for Neural Networks Learning